avancevl/avancevl.github.io/_default/team.md

 ### 3. Team

 We only work with the best.
 Each of new hire is smarter than our last hire.
-We believe our team has waht it takes to execute quickly and methodically.
+We believe our team has what it takes to execute quickly and methodically.

 ### 4. Business Model